learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 `ErrorPage`.
 This page should display our `NavBar` component, along with the text `Oops!
 Looks like something went wrong.` in an `h1`.

+> Note: Even when all of your tests are passing, you will see a `console.warn`
+> message indicating that the route the test file is using - `bad-route` -
+> doesn't match any routes.

 ## Resources

 - [React Router](https://v5.reactrouter.com/web/guides/quick-start)